 If your little one is cranky, unusually fussy and tugging at his or her ear or is feverish and having difficulty sleeping, chances are it may be due to an ear infection.

 Five out of six children experience an ear infection by the time they are 3 years old, according to the National Institutes of Health.
 The odds are that your child will have an ear infection before kindergarten.

 Ear infections can be caused by either bacteria or a virus, often following a cold.
 The common cold can cause the middle ear to become inflamed and fluid to build up behind the eardrum.
 The Eustachian tube, which connects the ears, nose and throat, can also become swollen.

-“Children are more susceptible to ear infections than adults because they have shorter and narrower Eustachian tubes, and it is easier for germs to reach the middle ear and for fluid to get trapped there,” says Kara Hutton, MD, a pediatrician at Scripps Clinic Rancho Bernardo.
-“Babies and children also have weaker immune systems, so it is more difficult for their bodies to fight an infection.”
+“Children are more susceptible to ear infections than adults because they have shorter and narrower Eustachian tubes, so it is easier for bacteria or viruses to reach the middle ear and for fluid to get trapped there,” says Jennae Lee, MD, a pediatrician at Scripps Coastal Medical Center Oceanside.
+“Babies and children also have less developed immune systems, so their bodies aren’t able to fight an infection as effectively as adults do.”

 The onset of ear infections is often on day three of a cold.
 Ear infections peak at age 6 months to 2 years, and are a common problem until age 8, according to the American Academy of Pediatrics.

 Some ear infections require antibiotic treatment, but many can get better without this medicine.

-If you suspect your child has an ear infection, your pediatrician can diagnose it and determine the appropriate treatment.
+If you suspect your child has an ear infection, your pediatrician can diagnose it and determine the right treatment.

 For mild cases, your doctor might recommend watchful waiting to give your child’s immune system time to fight off the infection or delayed antibiotic prescribing, which gives you time to see if your child is still sick before filling it.

 Even when antibiotics are prescribed, they won’t take effect for 24 to 48 hours.
-Your child need not suffer needlessly.
+Your child need not suffer.
 There are simple, effective ways to reduce your child’s discomfort and pain during an ear infection.